V41SH/JavaFX-mini-project/README.md

 # JavaFX-mini-project
-This app can be used to:
+The 'NoteR' app can be used to:
 - Take notes
 - Write memos
 - Basic text editing